+Do your part to give them a reason to keep your one to ones at work.
 You should always have something to talk about.
 If there's nothing pressing, that should be an opportunity to talk about your career development and growth, or high level ideas to improve the team.

 8) Have your tough conversations here - work one to one meetings into a routine of solving problems

 By bringing it up in one-on-ones, you avoid embarrassing anyone publicly, or having your candor be poorly received.
 Your manager may even be able to help coach you to be more prepared to bring it up at the right time and place.

 If your manager becomes used to getting helpful, candid feedback from you in one-on-ones, there's a good chance they will make you one of those people they consult.

 If you're bringing up the tough issues you need to discuss with your manager in your one-on-ones, there's a good chance they'll reciprocate.
 However, they're often distracted by other things so it never hurts to help them by explicitly asking for the feedback you want most.

 This is where one-on-ones are great.
 If you're already talking about all these other ideas in your one-on-ones, then taking a moment during them to talk about something you could have done better feels a lot less awkward for both of you.

 It's great to have open, candid discussions with your manager in one-on-ones.
 However, if you never take any action on what you discuss, then you aren't really accomplishing much.

-When you cover important issues in your one-on-ones, make sure you establish with your manager what both of you will do based on what you discussed (note: an app like Lighthouse will help your manager keep track of these).
-This ensures your expectations stay aligned and you make progress on what’s important to you.
-Even small, incremental progress has been shown in studies to make you much happier, so don’t underestimate what a few small steps can do to improve a situation for you.
+When you cover important issues in your one-on-ones, make sure you establish with your manager what both of you will do based on what you discussed (note: an app like Lighthouse will help your manager keep track of these.
+Start a free trial right now here).